-If mounted on the ground (figure 6), the potential for effects tends to increase with the scale of the array of panels.
+If mounted on the ground, the potential for effects tends to increase with the scale of the array of panels.
+For example commercial solar farms will have greater effects due to their size when compared to small domestic scale array (figure 6).

-Figure 6 - example of ground mounted domestic solar panels (far left)
+Figure 6 - example of ground mounted domestic scale solar panels (far left)